madskristensen/BrowserSync/README.md

 <div contenteditable="true" id="article" />
 ```

-The elements MUST have either an/or _id_ or _name_ attribute
+The elements MUST have either an _id_ and/or _name_
-for the sync to work.
+attribute for the sync to work.

 ## Navigation and scroll position
 When you have multiple browser windows open onto the